 You’ve decided on property investment, what type of property will you invest in?
 Residential property seems more accessible, while commercial property is famous for yielding massive returns.
-In this article, we will discuss the merits of commercial and residential property investment, so that you can make an educated decision.
+In this article, we will discuss the merits of commercial and residential property investment.
+So that you can make an educated decision.

 Safety, perhaps, should be the deciding factor when it comes to this age-old argument.
-You see, the decision as to whether to choose residential or commercial property should not be based on a simple comparison between two investments.
+The decision as to whether to choose residential or commercial property should not be based on a simple comparison between two investments.
 Instead, the investor should look at their existing portfolio (if applicable), long-term goals, and hedging plans.
 For the uninitiated, a hedging plan is a strategy to survive, and thrive, in times of economic uncertainty.

 Start small and trust your intuition.
 By beginning your investment journey with residential property, you can learn while you earn; build a portfolio without the need to service a potentially costly tenant.
-The comparison should be between making a consistent income, and hoping for the best – take a gamble when you have a powerful hedge in place to cover your losses in the event of your commercial investment not yielding the results you expect.
+The comparison should be between making a consistent income and hoping for the best.
+Take a gamble when you have a powerful hedge in place to cover your losses in the event of your commercial investment not yielding the results you expect.